MicrosoftDX/AzureRTMPIngestLib/RTMPPublisher/ReadMe.md

 1. Create an Azure account on WindowsAzure.com
 2. Create a Media Services instance on the account
 3. Once created get the name of the instance and the primary key
-4. Create a new live channel
+4. Create a new live channel with
+   1. "none" encoding,
+   2. RTMP ingest protocol
+   3. No IP restrictions
+   4. Keep "Start the channel now" and "Add one streaming unit" checked
+5. Create a program in the channel